axelGschaider/goog2ppl/README.md

 Takes a vcf file and splits it into separate cards named after the camelcase contents of their `N:` (name) lines.
+Takes a vcf file and splits it into separate cards.
+These cards are named after the lowercase elements of their `N:` (name) lines.
+These elements are connected by a `_`.
+This is ought to mimic the naming of `ppl scrape`.
+Overwriting existing vCards is prevented by adding a counter to the name if the card already exists.
+Contrary to the original script by `shushcat` this version leaves the `N:` line untouched.

 ##Caveats
 * Hardly tested, but works for me.
 So backup first!